dipanjanab/Tableau-Power-BI/London Bike Rides Tableau/README.md

 ## Business questions & Interpretation:

-What are your key insights from this data?
+-What are your key insights from this data?

-What factors influence bike rentals the most?
+-What factors influence bike rentals the most?

-How can city planners use your predictions to improve bike infrastructure?
+-How can city planners use your predictions to improve bike infrastructure?

-How would you explain your model to a non-technical stakeholder?
+-How would you explain your model to a non-technical stakeholder?

-What assumptions are you making in your model?
+-What assumptions are you making in your model?

-If the dataset is updated daily, how would you schedule regular retraining?
+-If the dataset is updated daily, how would you schedule regular retraining?

 ## PROJECT FILES
 Link to the github repository (contains all of the files you need to follow along or re-create the project at home) ➡︎ https://github.com/mochen862/LondonBi...